fberlinger/bluesim_threads/README.md

 BlueSim is a realistic three dimensional simulator to test ideas for collective behaviors with BlueBots.

+This is an initial thread-based implementation, which is no longer used.
+You might want to check out fastsim instead.

 ## Requirements

 - Python 3.6